shaovoon/cpprestexample/README.md

 auto r = cpr::Get(cpr::Url{ "http://localhost:51654/api/products/1" });
 ```

-The output is the same as the one from `curl` command which isn&#39;t strange since C++ Requests utilize `libcurl` underneath to do its work.
+The output is the same as the one from `curl` command which isn't strange since C++ Requests utilize `libcurl` underneath to do its work.

 ```json
 {"Id":1,"Name":"ElectricFan","Qty":14,"Price":20.90}